10 Excellent Tips To Nail The Scandinavian Interior

 10. Scandinavian Decor

-Decor is about adding in your own personality into the room.
-If the Scandi style is something you already love then the decor will surely suit your taste as well.
-With this trend there’s no need to be afraid of sparse walls.
-Think of a carefully curated gallery wall or one large print or artwork as a focal point to the wall.
+Think of a carefully curated gallery wall or one large print or artwork as a focal point for the wall.
 Not too much and not too little.
 The Swedish term “lagom” translates as “just right” or “in between.”

-Artwork and prints themselves are usually to a simple style down to the frames.
+Artwork and prints themselves are usually in a simple style, down to the frames.
 Some popular choices are black and white prints and photography for the contrast.
 Line work drawings, abstract or subdued and muted paintings.
-Sometimes traditional pieces like oil paintings are used, maybe an occasional piece in a gold frame.
-As long as they’re intentionally placed and something you love!

-The Scandinavian interior is an easy style to adapt to.
-So easy that it’s made it’s way into different twists on the design style.
-Such as rustic Scandinavian, boho Scandinavian, modern Scandinavian and minimalistic Scandinavian trend.
-It’s even been fused together with the Japanese look to create the Japandi trend.
+It’s even been fused with the Japanese look to create the Japandi trend.
 There are a few avenues that you can branch out to with the Scandinavian look at the core of the design!

-I think it proves why the Scandinavian interior is classic style and why it’s so hugely loved.
+I think it proves why the Scandinavian interior is a classic style and why it’s so hugely loved.
 Hope these tips and ideas helped!

 Chloe